Mohith-Reddy-77/DSA/Binary_search/BinarySearch.md

 <aside>
 📢

-You should think about binary search anytime the problem provides anything sorted$O(logn)$ is extremely fast and binary search is usually a huge optimization.
+You should think about binary search anytime the problem provides anything sorted $O(logn)$ is extremely fast and binary search is usually a huge optimization.

 </aside>